From clean energy pioneers to system builders

 Across all Nordic countries, electricity is emerging as the primary energy carrier for achieving deep decarbonisation.
 Several trends are driving this transformation:

-• Rapid transport electrification, with Norway having surpassed 88% electric vehicle (EV) market share in new car sales.
+• Rapid electrification in transportation, with Norway having surpassed 88% electric vehicle (EV) market share in new car sales.
 Sweden is approaching 60%, and Denmark and Finland are not far behind.

-• Scaling of green industrial production, such as Sweden’s HYBRIT project, a joint venture between SSAB, LKAB, and Vattenfall, which has already produced fossil-free sponge iron using hydrogen made from renewable electricity.
+• Scaling of green industrial production.
 Stegra, formerly known as H2 Green Steel, plans to commission a 5 TWh/year hydrogen-powered steel mill in Boden by 2026.
 Finland’s Outokumpu is piloting low-carbon stainless steel using similar methods.
+Sweden’s HYBRIT project, a joint venture between SSAB, LKAB, and Vattenfall, has already produced fossil-free sponge iron using hydrogen made from renewable electricity, pending a final investment decision for full-scale implementation.

 • Growth in data infrastructure and battery industries.
-Northern Sweden and Finland are home to several hyperscale data centers and gigafactories for battery cells.
+Norway, Sweden and Finland are home to several hyperscale data centers and, potentially, gigafactories for battery cells.
 These projects require enormous amounts of electricity, typically secured through long-term power purchase agreements (PPAs) tied to renewable sources.
-However, recent delays and cancellations of some battery projects have raised questions about the stability and long-term viability of large-scale cell production in the region.

-• Emergence of Power-to-X (PtX) projects, with Denmark committing to produce green fuels for aviation and shipping.
+• Emergence of Power-to-X (PtX) projects, with Denmark committing to produce green fuels for aviation and shipping, as well as natural gas from biowaste and renewable sources.
+See Mission Possible Partnership’s Global Project Tracker

 Electricity demand in the Nordics is expected to double by 2050.
 This requires not only more generation capacity, but smarter grids, new flexibility tools, and large-scale infrastructure investments.